 If you have set your mind on a specific product, you can ask about it from our tour guides and they will help you with the best place to buy the things you want.
 Bear in mind that there are some thoughts in shopkeepers’ minds as local price and tourist or foreigner price and if it seems right, always try to haggle over the price a little bit.
 When visiting remote locations like mountains, the food and beverages may be a bit more expensive than what you have experienced in the town or the city but that seems reasonable.

 When walking down the streets, you may find some people from restaurants or shops trying to get you to eat at their restaurant or buy what they sell.
 These places may be fine but that’s just a probability and the reasonable action is to avoid such places and visit a place with actual customers going in and out.

 If you enter a restaurant to enjoy Chinese cuisine, find out the prices before ordering the food, and to have no misunderstanding, you can write the price they tell you down or the other way.
 There might be some extra prices for things such as tea, tissue packs, or rice bowls but it should not be much.
 Always be sure about every item you ask or you may end up drinking a super expensive tea you did not know about.

 When you want to take a taxi, use genuine ones that have genuine meters and always ask for a receipt you get out.
 Getting a receipt helps you in case you have left something in the car.
 If you don’t use genuine taxis they may have rigged meters that would overcharge you.
-They also may take you to a wrong destination or say that the price is per person and not the total price you need to pay, or in the worst case take your luggage with themselves.
+They also may take you to the wrong destination or say that the price is per person and not the total price you need to pay, or in the worst case take your luggage with themselves.